Frequently Asked Questions

 There is still much to learn about how this novel coronavirus is spread.
 It is thought to spread between people who are in close contact (within about 6 feet), and through respiratory droplets produced when an infected coughs or sneezes.

-The symptoms of COVID-19 are fever, cough, shortness of breath, chills, muscle pain, headache, sore throat and new loss of taste or smell.
+The symptoms of COVID-19 are fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting and diarrhea.
 It is important to remember that these symptoms are common in many illnesses.

 At this time there are no vaccines, cures, or preventative products for COVID-19.

-Facial covering is only part of a toolkit—washing hands, practicing respiratory etiquette, and most importantly, staying at home as much as possible is all of vital importance.
+Wearing a face mask is one part of our toolkit for fighting against COVID-19—washing hands, practicing respiratory etiquette, and most importantly, staying at home as much as possible is all of vital importance.

-We recommend wearing cloth face coverings in public settings where other physical distancing measures are difficult to maintain (e.g., grocery stores and pharmacies), especially in areas of significant community-based transmission.
+Wear your face mask in public settings where other physical distancing measures are difficult to maintain (e.g., grocery stores and pharmacies), especially in areas of significant community-based transmission.
 You can find information on how to make a proper cloth face covering here: https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/diy-cloth-face-coverings.html

-The cloth face coverings recommended are not surgical masks or N-95 respirators.
-Those are critical supplies that must be reserved for healthcare workers and other medical first responders.
+Surgical masks and N-95 respirators need to be reserved for healthcare workers and other medical first responders.

 Isolation and quarantine are both used to protect the public by preventing exposure to people who are sick or who may be sick.